SFTtech/openage/doc/ideas/gameplay.md

 ### Spectating/Casting

  - the casting mode could be an advanced spectating mode, with more features than just replaying/live-spectating the game
    - Spectator layer: For the general public watching the game.
 This could be a mirror of the casting layer that the casters see.
 You can either choose to lock the viewpoint to one of the casters' cameras or move the camera freely around the map.
 Also you could have the ability to chat with other spectators and draw notes on the map, mark your own points of interest.
-Sync is not as important here. (_ColonelPanic_ @reddit)
+Sync is not as important here.

  - ZOOM! (also in-game not just for casters)